BrantNorrisUFL/PreAlphaBuild/README.md

 # PreAlphaBuild
-This is the code that I utilized to being exploring, learning, and testing the Python libraries that our team will be utilizing for this research project (primarily Qiskit and QuTiP)
+This is the code that I utilized to being exploring, learning, and testing the Python libraries that our team will be utilizing for this research project (primarily Qiskit and QuTiP).
+These libraries are exceptionally useful for simulating quantum logic and behavior.
+Utilizing them will allow us to accurately simulate the states, logic, attributes, and coherence of our Graphene-based NEMS device.